-Richard A. Bamford serves as a Portfolio Manager for the Income Fund and Balanced Income Fund.
+Richard A. Bamford serves as a Portfolio Manager for the Income and Balanced Income Funds.
 Mr. Bamford serves as a Senior Portfolio Manager for the Traditional Strategies Group within SIMC's Investment Management Unit.
 Mr. Bamford is responsible for high yield, emerging market, municipal and taxable fixed-income portfolios, as well as leading the investment-grade debt and municipal bonds portfolios.
 Mr. Bamford's duties include manager analysis and selection, strategy development and enhancement as well as investment research.
-Mr. Bamford has over 21 years of investment experience in investment management.
+Mr. Bamford has over 30 years of investment experience in investment management.
 Prior to joining SEI in 1999, Mr. Bamford worked as a Municipal Credit Analyst for Vanguard.
-Mr. Bamford received a Bachelor of Science in Economics/Finance and Accounting from the University of Scranton and an M.B.A. with a concentration in Finance from St. Joseph's University.
+Mr. Bamford received a Bachelor of Science in Economics/Finance and Accounting from the University of Scranton and a Master of Business Administration with a concentration in Finance from St. Joseph's University.